What are EduBits?

 With more than 50 years' experience providing assessment and learning programmes throughout New Zealand and internationally, we have qualified, expert assessors on the team to make sure that the EduBits you earn are credible, valuable and CV-worthy.
 Many EduBits are offered in partnership with industry bodies such as Primary ITO, who are experts in their chosen field.
 These industry endorsements mean that the assessment and subsequent award is relevant to real-world needs and expectations.

 Each assessment is different and the price to be assessed will depend on the topic and the level of skill and capability being assessed.
 For example, an EduBit for creating a business plan will require more time to assess than one for presentation skills.
 This will be reflected in the price that you pay, and you can find details of the price against each EduBit when you choose the option to see more detail.

 What happens if I don't meet the assessment criteria?

-If you don't meet the assessment criteria you will receive an email notifying you of the result and feedback notes will indicate where it was that more evidence was required.
-If there are minor gaps in the evidence submitted, you may be given 10 working days to resubmit further evidence at no charge as identified in the feedback from the assessor.
-If there are major gaps in the evidence submitted, you would be required to pay again and submit a new assessment containing further evidence as identified in the feedback from the assessor.
+When an EduBit is awarded, an overall outcome of "Achieved" will be marked for the evidence submitted for evaluation.
+If the evidence you provide doesn’t meet the assessment criteria, you will receive an email notifying you of the result and feedback notes from the assessor will indicate where it was that more evidence was required.
+If there are minor gaps in the evidence submitted, you will be given 10 working days to Resubmit further evidence (at no charge) as identified in the feedback from the assessor.
+If there are major gaps in the evidence submitted, your overall outcome for that submission will be marked as “Not Yet Achieved” and you will be required to pay again and submit a new assessment containing further evidence as identified in the feedback from the assessor.